ICL-ml4csec/SQIRL/README.md

 --log_file					# Path to the log file of the SQL database --agent_unique_id (-i)		# ID of the agent used for logging
 --agent: 					# SQIRL Variant: 0 for Random, 1 for DQN, 2 for DQN_RND, 3 for One_Hot_Encoder_DQN_RND, 4 for Worker_DQN_RND
---episodes (-e)				# Maximum number of episodes per input found --max_timestamp				# Maximum timesteps per episode --win_criteria				# Minimum number of vulnerabilities found before switching inputs
+--model_dir: 					# Directory containing model checkpoints, if not set a new agent will begin training --episodes (-e)				# Maximum number of episodes per input found --max_timestamp				# Maximum timesteps per episode --win_criteria				# Minimum number of vulnerabilities found before switching inputs